sasadjukic/pokemon_data/README.md

 <strong>ABOUT</strong><br>
 A descriptive analytics of Pokemons with Python, Pandas and Matplotlib.
 Analysis based on the data chart from Kaggle.

-<strong>DATA COVERED<strong><br>
+<strong>DATA COVERED</strong><br>
 - Legendary vs Non-legendary stats
-- Frequency of Type 1s among 50 best attackers
+- Top 50 attackers by Type 1
-- Frequency of Type 1s among 50 best defenders
+- Top 50 defenders by Type 1
-- Frequency of Type 1s among 50 best overall stats
+- Top 50 overall stats by Type 1
 - Share of Double Types (Pokemons with both Type 1 and Type 2) among 50 best attackers
 - Share of Double Types (Pokemons with both Type 1 and Type 2) among 50 best defenders
 - Share of legendaries among 50 best attackers